vlad-markovic/AndroidBriefActions/README.md

 `BriefAction` type represents these actions and in combination with `LiveAction`, helper observers, `ViewModel` and the rest of the pattern, enables consuming of such actions only once.

-The beauty of this pattern is in its easy use and the way it nicely and intuitively reads.
+The beauty of this pattern is in its easy use and the way it nicely and intuitively reads for initiating display or navigation action from a ViewModel simply by calling:.
+ - `display(ShowMessage(R.string.hello))` or
+ - `navigateTo(SettingsScreen)`

+or from Activity / Fragment
+ - `viewModel.display(ShowMessage(R.string.hello))` or
+ - `viewModel.navigateTo(SettingsScreen)`

 ##  Use:

  - Extend the library ViewModel when you create your view model.
  - Create your BriefActions (inside VM for scoping or outside).
- - Call them with `display` or `navigateTo` functions defined in the ViewModel You can call them directly from the view model, or from Activity / Fragment.
+ - Call them with `display` or `navigateTo` functions defined in the ViewModel.
+   You can call them directly from the view model, or from Activity / Fragment.
  - Observe them inside Activity / Fragment.